darwinia-network/darwinia-docs-deprecated/content/en/crab-tut-claim-cring.md

 ---
 id: crab-tut-claim-cring
-title: How to claim free cRing
+title: How to claim free CRING
-sidebar_label: Claim cRing
+sidebar_label: Claim CRING
 ---

-Crab Tutorials: How to claim your free cRing
+Crab Tutorials: How to claim your free CRING

 ## Receiving condition